MilkaLichtblau/FA-IR_Ranking/README.md

 This repository includes the source code and data sets associated with the the following research paper:

-* Meike Zehlike, Francesco Bonchi, Carlos Castillo, Sara Hajian, Mohamed Megahed and Ricardo Baeza-Yates FA\*IR: A Fair Top-k Ranking Algorithm.
+* Meike Zehlike, Francesco Bonchi, Carlos Castillo, Sara Hajian, Mohamed Megahed and Ricardo Baeza-Yates.
+FA\*IR: A Fair Top-k Ranking Algorithm.
 Submitted for review.
 2017.

 Before the paper is published, you can request a copy by e-mail to the contact author listed below.